Making a game testable

 - Immutability - the state and all inputs to a frame are immutable, leading to consistent results.

-- Side effect free, declarative APIs - since your state is immutable, you must describe what you'd like to happen next, rather than being able to directly action it now, all but eliminating race conditions.
+- Side effect free, declarative APIs - since your state is immutable you must describe what you'd like to happen next, rather than being able to directly action it now.
+This all but eliminates race conditions.